What is hypothyroidism?

 - TSH elevated, fT4 normal: latent hypothyroidism is present, i.e. a “hidden” hypothyroidism with (still) normal thyroid hormone concentration.
 Over time, this can develop into manifest hypothyroidism – but it doesn’t have to.

-Incidentally, the second thyroid hormone (triiodothyronine, T3) is not suitable for diagnosing hypothyroidism – its measured value is often normal in primary hypothyroidism.
+By the way: The second thyroid hormone (triiodothyronine, T3) is not suitable for diagnosing hypothyroidism – its measured value is often normal in primary hypothyroidism.

 Thyroid Consultation